 - 1 wiri wiri pepper finely chopped

-- 1 teaspoon granulated garlic
+- 1 tsp granulated garlic

 - Rub/cut/mix shortening and butter into flour until mixture forms a bread crumb like texture.
-Add ice water, 1 tablespoon at a time, and pinch mixture together to form a soft dough.
+Add ice water, 1 tbsp at a time, and pinch mixture together to form a soft dough.
 Do not knead.